 The biblical philosopher Philo Judaeus wrote that “angels represent souls.”
 In my opinion, souls, and thus angels, represent states of consciousness which impact thoughts and feelings and ultimately characterizes our DNA.

 However, what scientists do know is that DNA is damaged by toxic neurotransmitters secreted by the brain.
-Furthermore, damaged DNA has been linked with debilitating illnesses.
+Furthermore, damaged DNA has been linked to debilitating illnesses.